 If you’re unsure whether you qualify, the best way to know if you’re eligible is to contact us today for a free case evaluation.

-if you or a loved one developed a health condition related to the Camp Lejeune water contamination, a legal professional can help ensure you receive the medical care and disability benefits you’re entitled to.
+If you or a loved one is suffering from a health condition linked to the Camp Lejeune water contamination, a lawyer can help make sure you receive the medical care and disability benefits you’re entitled to.

 The class-action lawyers at Dalimonte, Rueb, Stoller can provide the research and expert opinion on the link between your condition and the water contamination, and work to help you receive the benefits you’re eligible for.
 If you applied for VA disability benefits and were denied, our team can help you file an appeal.